kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 other signal that makes the failure sufficiently clear to the requester without revealing too much about the transaction, based on established security requirements.

-BackendTLSPolicySpec contains the `Mode`, `TargetRefs` and `Validation` fields.
+BackendTLSPolicySpec contains the `TargetRefs` and `Validation` fields.

 * The `Validation` field is a `BackendTLSPolicyValidation` and contains `CACertificateRefs`, `WellKnownCACertificates`, and `Hostname`.
 * The `TargetRefs` is optional.
 It must be set when providing defaults for a Service, and must not be set when providing route level overrides.
-* The `Mode` field allows configuring the TLS mode.
-To start with, this will include `None` and `TLS`, though future versions will likely include a `MutualTLS` option.
-The `None` mode is useful when overriding on the route level; it is rejected if `TargetRefs` is ste.

 The `CACertificateRefs` and `WellKnownCACertificates` fields are both optional, but one of them must be set for a valid TLS configuration.
 CACertificateRefs is an implementation-specific slice of